wabubby/Econ-Obsidian/CIE 3M1a/Competition.md

-[[Market]] Competition is one of the driving forces of Adam Smith's Laissez faire capitalism.
+Market Competition is one of the driving forces of Adam Smith's Laissez faire capitalism.
+It is the competition between Firms selling similar products, heavily affected by [[Production, Firms, and the Market (and tax)]].

 Competition also allows consumers to keep corporations accountable:
 - acceptable prices